Regional Dimensions of the Final Solution

 4. Galicia Jewish Museum, Cracow

 As the host of the conference, the State University of Uzhhorod National University, Uzhhorod, was selected for its academic excellence as well as central location, in a multi-ethnic, multi-cultural, and multi-lingual region.
 Transcarpathia has been populated through the centuries by Rusyns, Hungarians, Romanians, Slovakians, Germans Jews and Roma.
 At the "cross-roads" of the region, Uzhhorod is easily accessible from the neighboring countries by car or train.
 Overseas participants can fly to Budapest or other regional airports in Hungary and proceed by train.

 The evolution of the Holocaust: from Bullets to Gas Chambers

-Holocaust in the Collective Memory: Lessons for Future Generations
+Holocaust Education: Lessons for Future Generations

 The Holocaust in Contemporary Political Discourse